What You Should Remember About Executive Storytelling

 "The goal of this proposal is to fix [Problem X].
 To do this, I suggest we move [Dollar Amount/Hours] to [Project Y] to get a [Percentage] improvement in how fast we work by next three months."

-Senior leaders have very little patience for confusion.
+Senior leaders have little patience for confusion.
 If you don't state the cost and the expected result within the first two minutes, they will start checking their phones.
 They see your ability to get to the point quickly as a sign that you can manage a team well.

 You must design your slides for the person who won't be in the meeting.
 This means moving away from just showing pretty pictures to using "Action Titles."
 Instead of a title like "How We Did in Q4," use a full sentence that states your final point.
 This makes sure that if your deck is sent as a PDF to a vice president who missed the meeting, the main logic still works perfectly without you there to explain it.